w3f/General-Grants-Program/grants/speculative/fabric_substarte.md

 - **Peter Kalambet** (https://github.com/kalambet) - System Architect.
 Worked in global IT companies on cloud infrastructure projects.
 10+ experience in IBM research.
   - Development of blockchain PoC since 2014.
-  - Architecture design and PoC implementation of Blockchain Pilots for Platforms based on Hyperledger Fabric, R3 Corda, Ethereum.
+  - Architecture design and PoC implementation of blockchain pilots for platforms based on Hyperledger Fabric, R3 Corda, Ethereum.
   - Contribution to the Cloud Foundry (source PaaS virtualization engine) and porting Cloud Foundry on POWER architecture.
   - Contribution to the privacy-preserving authentication protocol IBM Identity Mixer.